 The lighting in a space controls how you sense the room and directly affects your own energy while you experience that environment.

 With its ability to dictate health and mood, as well as how the rest of the furnishings in the room are perceived, lighting, more specifically, the layering of light, is the most important tool we have to create the experience we want to have in our environment.
+Some simple home lighting tips can completely transform and reinvigorate your space.

 Are you sitting in the dark?